-Returns A RNS.PacketReceipt instance if create\receipt was set to True when the packet was instantiated, if not returns None.
+Returns A RNS.PacketReceipt instance if create_receipt was set to True when the packet was instantiated, if not returns None.
 If the packet could not be sent False is returned.

-7.1.5 Packet Receipt
+4.1.5 Packet Receipt

-class RNS.PacketReceipt
+class RNS.PacketReceipt(packet)

 The PacketReceipt class is used to receive notifications about RNS.Packet instances sent over the network.
-Instances of this class are never created manually, but always returned from the send() method of a RNS.Packet instance.
+Instances of this class should never be created manually, but always returned from a the send() method of a RNS.Packet instance.